-Fixed asset tracking can be essential in any business to for tracking the movement of any fixed asset.
-Find ways for tracking, labeling and scanning all company assets.
+Fixed asset tracking can be essential in any business for tracking the movement of any fixed asset.
+Find ways for tracking, labelling and scanning all company assets.

-If you are a small company with not many assets then just keeping a register with details may suffice.
-If you have many assets or equipment which is moved around within the company then keeping track of the changes can take a long time with out a good system in place.
+If you are a small company with not many assets, then just keeping a register with details may suffice.
+If you have many assets or equipment which is moved around within the company then keeping track of the changes can take a long time without a sound system in place.

 Fixed Asset Tracking – Audit

 Fixed assets have a value in the balance sheet.
-At the year end or on a regular basis you will need to complete a fixed asset audit.
-This will ensure that the assets on the balance sheet are correct.
+At the year-end or regularly, you will need to complete a fixed asset audit.
+It will ensure that the assets on the balance sheet are correct.

-If you are using a simple register then you will need to confirm that the items on the register are still used within the company.
-If you are using fixed asset software then you will be able to quickly scan each item, checking the location is correct and then at the end of the audit any differences will be reported.
-Don’t forget to include any equipment which is off site.
+If you are using a simple register, then you will need to confirm that the items on the register are still used within the company.
+If you are using fixed asset software, then you will be able to scan each item, checking the location quickly is correct, and then at the end of the audit, any differences will be reported.
+Don’t forget to include any off-site equipment.